-Without Glass in the game, EMU trotted out backup quarterback Preston Hutchinson for the final play.
+With Glass in the locker room, EMU trotted out backup quarterback Preston Hutchinson for the final play.
 His pass was incomplete and Pitt walked away with a 34-30 victory.

 Mike Glass did a lot of great things at Eastern Michigan, but his last impression might be his worse.
 Just imagine if something like this happened in the College Football Playoff with a star player from LSU, Oklahoma, Ohio State, or Clemson, too.